1.3.1 According to the current thermodynamics.

 The one-way thermodynamics.

-Because of this reason, I call the current thermodynamics, as defined today, "one-way thermodynamics", or unidirectional thermodynamics.
+For what has been said, I call the current thermodynamics, as defined today, "one-way thermodynamics", or unidirectional thermodynamics.
 It is based on a key concept, that of entropy.

 In a simple way to put the matter, it may be said that entropy indicates the probability of the condition of an organism (which may be an animal, a seed, a plant), to procede from order to disorder, from usefulness to uselessness, towards a degraded condition, and eventually to the death.